nqzero/PUPL/PUPL.md

     - permit the holder to use the Software for production on, at the holder's choice, either a single core (i.e., an independent actual processing unit) or the computational equivalent of a single core of a 2015 intel core i5 6600, for a period of 1 year (per-annum) or the term of the copyright (lifetime), starting at the time of purchase
 - to allow all use-licenses purchased at non-zero-cost to be applied equally to use of either the original work or any derivative work, though derivative works may add additional restrictions

+- to grant a perpetual zero-cost non-transferable waiver for production use on up to 10 cores (independent actual processing units) of software licensed under these terms; this waiver not to be combined by multiple executions of this agreement, whether for the same or other software

 - that, in the event that the copyright owner is unable to or fails to issue in a timely manner a use-license consistent with these terms at your request and attempted payment, you are granted non-transferable permission to use the Software on any number of cores for any purpose for 2 years, and, if you place full non-zero payment in escrow, all the rights you would have been entitled to had the use-licenses been issued

 - that if this non-issue condition persists for 2 consecutive years, during which you make reasonable unsuccessful attempts to acquire use-licenses, or the Software is publicly abandoned, or the strike price is unspecified or zero, the copyright owner grants you a license to the Software under the terms of the MIT license and transferable unlimited permission to use the Software for any purpose for the term of the copyright

+- that if you have made reasonable effort to comply with these terms and upon learning of a deviation from them rendered any payment that would have achieved compliance, you shall be considered to have complied

 You accept that you are entitled to no other relief if the copyright owner is unable to or chooses not to issue use-licenses consistent with these terms.